databricks/cli/docs/commands.md

  * `--read-only` - Whether the storage credential is only usable for read operations.
  * `--skip-validation` - Supplying true to this argument skips validation of the created credential.

-### `bricks account storage-credentials get` - Gets the named storage credential.
+### `databricks account storage-credentials get` - Gets the named storage credential.

 Gets a storage credential from the metastore.
 The caller must be a metastore admin, the owner of the storage credential, or have a level of privilege on the storage credential.

-### `bricks account storage-credentials list` - Get all storage credentials assigned to a metastore.
+### `databricks account storage-credentials list` - Get all storage credentials assigned to a metastore.

 Gets a list of all storage credentials that have been assigned to given metastore.

-## `bricks table-constraints` - Primary key and foreign key constraints encode relationships between fields in tables.
+## `databricks table-constraints` - Primary key and foreign key constraints encode relationships between fields in tables.

 Primary and foreign keys are informational only and are not enforced.
 Foreign keys must reference a primary key in another table.
 This primary key is the parent constraint of the foreign key and the table this primary key is on is the parent table of the foreign key.